process-analytics/bpmn-visualization-R/CONTRIBUTING.md

 - The draft release for the newly tagged version should already exist:
    - [release-drafter](https://github.com/release-drafter/release-drafter) creates or updates draft release for the next version each time a pull request is merged to the `master` branch.
-   - create a new release if it is missing or rename the existing one to match .
+   - create a new release if it is missing or rename the existing one to match.
 - Assign the new tag as release target and save the draft (this should have already been managed by `release-drafter`)
 - Ensure that `This is a pre-release` is unchecked (except if we are releasing alpha, beta, rc, ...)
-- In the release description (check previous releases as a source of inspiration)
+- In the release description (check previous releases as a source of inspiration), put screenshots/gif of the new features.
-   - at least add/update a link to the related milestone
-   - put screenshots/gif of the new features
 - At any time, you can save the draft.

 #### Release on GitHub (tag)